Boilermate

 and impart the energy into the mains pressure water passing through

-the unit.
+the unit via a heat exchanger.
 It's as simple as that.
 All of the dangers (risks of

 explosion) associated with unvented cylinders simply disappear

-because an open vented store cannot explode.
+because an open vented store cannot become pressurised.
 So you get all the

 benefits of mains pressure hot water with none of the risks.